Intuitive Shape Editing in Latent Space: Evaluation

 \section{Evaluation}

 To evaluate our framework, we picked shape collections with varying characteristics.
-For our chosen man-made shapes (airplanes, tables, cars, chairs from Shapenet\cite{chang2015shapenet}) and organic shapes (FAUST \cite{bogo2014faust}), diverse properties have to be implicitly learned.
-These can include learning symmetry, physical properties like no freely floating parts, and plausible poses of bodies.
-For the qualitative analysis, we show a broad selection of editing results through handle- or style manipulation and aim to explain the failure cases that have occurred.
-While providing quantitative results for a shape editing framework is somewhat ill-posed, we instead provide quantitative analysis of the key properties that a shape editing tool should have: Expressiveness and the learned underlying semantics that are used in the editing process.
-For expressiveness and quality, we utilize the same metric as \cite{liu2021deepmetahandles}, showing that our framework is similarly powerful as the state of the art.
-Regarding semantics, we compare ourselves to semantic segmentation approaches, using an ad hoc way of extracting a segmentation from our learned network.
+For our chosen man-made shapes (airplanes, tables, cars, chairs from Shapenet\cite{chang2015shapenet}) and organic shapes (FAUST \cite{bogo2014faust}), semantic properties like learning symmetry, physical properties like no freely floating parts, and plausible poses of bodies have to be learned.\\ We first compare our method to other state-of-the-art methods, then evaluate our qualitative results for handle- and style manipulation.
+While providing quantitative results for a shape editing framework is somewhat ill-posed, we instead provide quantitative analysis of the key properties that a shape editing tool should have: Expressiveness and the learned underlying semantics used in the editing process.
+We first provide experiments that measure the latent space properties used for editing.
+For expressiveness, we then utilize the same metric as \cite{liu2021deepmetahandles}.
+Regarding semantics, we compare ourselves to part segmentation approaches, using an ad hoc way of extracting a segmentation from our learned network.